fburic/notes/unix.md

 ## Simple path bookmarking

+Keeps track of paths by writing them to a file called `bookmark` in your home directory.
+Make sure you don't have a file with that name or change the commands below.

+**TODO** Make bookmark file name a variable instead of hardcoded.

 * `bookmark` will move to the last bookmarked directory (via `pushd` so one can go back easily with `popd`).
 * `bookmark N` will move to bookmarked directory number `N`.
 * `listbookmarks` prints the numbered list of currrent bookmarks